-Don’t expect to see whales.
-They rarely come to this part of the bay.
+Don’t expect to see whales while kayaking in Hervey Bay.
+Although Hervey Bay is one of the best places to spot whales in Queensland and even Australia, they rarely come to this part of the bay.
 But keep your eyes open for dolphins.
 You can often see them from the shore of the marina or from the pier, so they’re cruising around.
 Dugongs and turtles also live in the bay, but you’ll need some luck to spot them.

 Remember to look up.
 You can spot many different types of birds in Hervey Bay.
 Cormorants, pelicans, boobies, kites, sterns, herons, martins… and this is a non-exhaustive list.

 If you kayak in Hervey Bay at low tide, have a look on the sandbanks.
 You’ll see zillions of blue soldier crabs moving.
 If the tide is rising, you could even spot beautiful small sea stars going out of the sand.

 Are you thinking of buying an inflatable kayak?
 We love how we can now explore more places easily since we got one.
 Check out my tips on how to choose an inflatable kayak and the most important questions to answer first.

 Going on your own rather than booking a tour is the cheapest way to kayak in Hervey Bay.
 However, you’ll need to bring your own kayaks if you want to go for a small adventure.
 The kayak rental from Aquavue will only allow you to stick to the coast between the pier and Point Vernon.
 It’s great for beginners, but experienced kayakers may want a bigger adventure.